 SANTA FE, N.M.
-(KRQE) – This week the state of New Mexico began assisting workers whose hours are reduced or who are laid off because of the COVID-19 public health emergency with applications for unemployment insurance benefits.
+(KRQE) – The state of New Mexico is assisting workers whose hours are reduced or who are laid off because of the COVID-19 public health emergency with applications for unemployment insurance benefits.
 Under the emergency provision to the Unemployment Insurance rules, the requirement for “work search” has been waived for up to four weeks.

 Businesses that are forced to temporarily close, permanently close, or significantly reduce operations are encouraged to inform affected employees of their eligibility for unemployment insurance benefits.